rwijtvliet/portfolyo/docs/core/pfline.rst

 * At most one of the operands may be nested.
 First ``.flatten()`` if necessary.

+* If both operands are flat portfolio lines, the result is a flat complete portfolio line.

-* If one of the operands is nested, the value of the flat operand is combined with each child of the nested one.
+* If one of the operands is nested, the flat operand is combined with each of its children.
-  TODO: nested-volume | price --> nested-complete possible
-  TODO: volume | nested-price --> nested-complete not possible

 * None of the operands may be a complete portfolio line.
 First select the ``.volume``, ``.price`` or ``.revenue`` if necessary.